Idylls of the King: Geraint and Enid

 When day breaks, Enid warns Geraint of the plot.
 He, of course, suspects her of having encouraged the earl and is angry.
 They leave the inn immediately but are pursued by Limours and his followers.
 In a running fight, Geraint is able to drive them off.

 Soon the unhappy couple enters the lawless territory of Earl Doorm the Bull.
 Suddenly Geraint collapses from his wounds.
 Enid is powerless to aid him and she sits by his side, weeping while he lies unconscious.
-After a while, Doorm and his soldiers ride past, returning from a raid.
-The outlaw earl's curiosity is aroused by the lovely maiden and he questions her.
+After a while, Doorm and his soldiers ride past, returning from a raid, and the outlaw earl's curiosity is aroused by the lovely maiden and he questions her.
 Doorm insists that the wounded knight is dead, but Enid refuses to believe him.
 The outlaw chieftain has his soldiers bring Geraint's body and Enid to his stronghold.

+At Doorm’s hall, a crude banquet unfolds while Enid sits apart, refusing food and drink as she keeps vigil over Geraint’s seemingly lifeless body, convinced he still lives.
+Doorm attempts to coerce her into becoming his mistress, but she steadfastly rejects him.
+Geraint, who has revived and overheard everything, pretends to remain dead to test her loyalty; when Doorm strikes her, he springs up and kills him.
+The hall erupts in chaos, and Geraint, remorseful for having doubted and mistreated Enid, escapes with her before Doorm’s men can retaliate.

 As they gallop off together on one horse, they meet Edyrn, son of Nudd.
 He informs them that he is an advance scout for an army led by Arthur to rid this province of thieves and outlaws.
 He offers to guide them to the king's camp where Geraint reports to Arthur.
 After Geraint is shamed by the praise Arthur gives him, he and Enid are reconciled in their tent.
-When Geraint is well again they all return to Caerleon.
+When Geraint is well again, they all return to Caerleon.
 Later on, the happy couple returns to Devon.
 Geraint's chivalrous and commendable behaviour as ruler and knight ends all rumours about him.